 Here are just a few of the innovative companies operating in Québec:

 Many players in the business world (large corporations, SMBs, research centres) are joining forces to launch projects that spur development and open new vistas for key economic sectors.
-These partnerships come under the stewardship of the Québec Research and Innovation Strategy (QRIS) initiated in 2010.
-The Oser innover campaign, publicly launched in 2017, aims to position Québec among the top 10 leaders in the Organization for Economic Co-operation and Development (OECD) in research and innovation.
+These partnerships come under the stewardship of the Québec Research and Innovation Strategy (QRIS) entitled Oser innover.
+Launched in 2017, the strategy aims to position Québec among the top 10 leaders in the Organization for Economic Co-operation and Development (OECD) in research and innovation.

 Here are examples of such projects, representing investments of over $400 million:

-A number of Québec companies have decided to form precompetitive research consortiums, thanks in part to government encouragement in the form of generous tax credits!
+Many Québec companies decide to form precompetitive research consortiums, thanks in part to government encouragement in the form of generous tax credits.
 By joining forces, these new partners can share the costs and risks involved in R&D projects.

-Businesses and public sector institutions—universities, technical schools, technology transfer centres and public research centres—have come together to form industrial research clusters.
-These coalitions serve as targeted collaborative research platforms focusing on the needs of specific industries.
+Businesses and public sector institutions—universities, technical schools, technology transfer centres and public research centres—are joining forces to form industrial research clusters.
+These coalitions serve as targeted collaborative research platforms focusing on the needs of specific industries